-8.2 Summary of Management Actions Taken in the First Increment
+8.2 Summary of Management Actions in the First Increment

-The NeDNR continued the formal moratorium on all new surface water appropriations for the Upper Platte River Basin including the SPNRD.
-The SPNRD and NeDNR conducted a conjunctive management project in cooperation with Western Irrigation District.
+The TPNRD and the NeDNR conducted several conjunctive management projects in cooperation with Irrigation Districts.
 Excess streamflows were diverted into irrigation canals, pits, and reservoirs for groundwater recharge to retime and augment baseflows.